Lightsaber: Prop construction

-For the original Star Wars film, the film prop hilts were constructed by John Stears from old Graflex press camera flash battery packs and other pieces of hardware.
+For the original Star Wars film, the film prop hilts were constructed by Roger Christian from old Graflex press camera flash battery packs and other pieces of hardware, while special effects that brought the blade to life on screen were made by John Stears.
 The full-sized sword props were designed to appear ignited onscreen, by later creating an "in-camera" glowing effect in post-production.

 The blade is a three-sided rod which was coated with a Scotchlite retroreflector array, the same sort used for highway signs.
 A lamp was positioned to the side of the taking camera and reflected towards the subject through 45-degree angled glass so that the sword would appear to glow from the camera's point of view.

 Set decorator Roger Christian found the handles for the Graflex Flash Gun in a photography shop in Great Marlborough Street, in London's West End.
 He then added cabinet T-track to the handles, securely attaching them with cyanoacrylate glue.
-Adding a few "greebles" (surface details), Christian managed to hand-make the first prototype of a lightsaber prop for Luke before production began.
+Adding a few "greebles" (surface details), Christian managed to hand-make the first prototype of a lightsaber prop for Luke Skywalker before production began.
 George Lucas decided he wanted to add a clip to the handle, so that Luke could hang it on his belt.
 Once Lucas felt the handle was up to his standards, it went to John Stears to create the wooden dowel rod with front-projection paint so that the animators would have a glow of light to enhance later on in post production.
 Due to lack of preparation time, Christian's prototype and a second spare were used for the shooting in Tunisia, where filming on Star Wars began.
 It was discovered, however, that the glowing effect was greatly dependent on the rod's orientation to the camera, and during the Obi-Wan Kenobi/Darth Vader duel, they could clearly be seen as rods.
 Because of this, the glow would be added in post-production through rotoscoping, which also allowed for diffusion to be employed to enhance the glow.

 While original trilogy hilts were typically constructed using found parts, during the prequel and sequel trilogies a different process was sometimes used.
 Hilts were first machined out of metal materials.
 Then casts would be made using the metal hilts to create resin copies that were used on screen.
 The resin was often molded over a metal rod that a dueling blade could be attached to for fight sequences.